V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkinga : time / sort of small wicker basket

-– nkingu : prohibittion, law, defense / convention, regulation / heap, mass, crowd / neck
+– nkingu : taboo, interdict, prohibition, law / convention, regulation / heap, mass, crowd / neck

-– nkingu : stick used to stretch straws to braid the mats
+– nkingu : stick used to stretch the straws in order to plait the mats

 – nkinia : contempt, disdain, willingness to quarrel, abusive speech / provocation, threat